 DANB · United States

-Radiation Health & Safety is the radiology gate for U.S. dental assistants — required for both the CDA and NELDA tracks, and the radiology-permit route in many states.
-This page is a working briefing on what is tested, how it is scored, and how to prepare for the post-2022 digital-only RHS.
+Radiation Health & Safety is the radiology gate for U.S. dental assistants — required for both the CDA and NELDA tracks.
+Film-based content was retired July 2022.
+This page covers what is tested now, how it is scored, and how to prepare.

 Length